brettp02/EasyStems/README.md

 ## Installation

 1. Clone the repository or download the code.
-2. Install the required Python packages, (I reccomend first downloading Anaconda, and using homebrew for ffmpeg)
+2. Install the required Python packages, (I recommend first downloading Anaconda, and using homebrew for ffmpeg)

+## Execution

+1. 'python3 EasyStems.py'